United States Academic Decathlon: National championship

 The National Championship pits the winning school from each state against all the others for an overall title.
 Occasionally, a number of international schools compete as well.
 Schools compete based on size and are divided into three divisions (I, II, III, and IV).
 However, this separation is limited to overall team score and overall individual score.
 Nine overall team medals are awarded: gold, silver and bronze for each division.
 Similarly, 27 overall individual medals are awarded: gold, silver and bronze for Honors, Scholastic and Varsity in each division.
 The top prepared speeches are honored at the Speech Showcase, while the rest of the medals—for example, gold in art for Honors, or silver in math for Varsity—are awarded to the top scoring persons during the awards banquet regardless of division.
 Other awards given out include the Kristin Caperton Award for overcoming personal or physical challenges, among others.
 Certain awards occasionally come with monetary prizes; these often vary from year to year.
 Since the first national event in 1982, all National Championship winners have come from three states: California, Texas and Wisconsin.
-As of 2019, Granada Hills Charter High School has won seven national titles in the past nine years.
+As of 2024, El Camino Real Charter High School has won 10 national titles.